florianjosefreheis/florianjosefreheis.github.io/_posts/2017-06-29-welcome-note.markdown

 ## What will my blog posts be about?

 Welcome to the personal blog of Florian Josef Reheis.
-I will share interesting and helpful information about various areas, mainly Ruby on Rails.
-My goal is not to win the next Pulitzer Prize, more I'm documenting the my journey as a Developer and the related information I came across.
-I also want to include my experiences and the way how to adapt all of it in your daily business.
+I hope to share interesting and helpful information about various areas, mainly Ruby on Rails for time to time.

-Drop me a line to discuss the newest trends over a coffee.
+Drop me a line to discuss the latest trends over a coffee.
 Stay tuned!

 Florian